citrix/provisioning-services-sdk/docs/mapireturn.md

 One of these required

-deviceId            nbsp;      GUID of the Device.
+deviceId           &nnbsp;      GUID of the Device.

 deviceName                Name of the Device.